This post contains affiliate links. Please see our disclosure policy.

 To make the soy curls:

-- In a bowl, add all the sauce ingredients and 1 cup hot water and mix well.
+- In a bowl, add soy sauce, maple, sesame oil, gochujang, chipotle chili powder, garlic and onion powder and 1 cup hot water and mix well.
 Then add in your soy curls and mix well.
+Press in to coat with the marinade

-- Let them sit for 15 minutes to hydrate.
+- Let them sit for 15 minutes to rehydrate.
 Then reserve the sauce.
-Drain the soy curls out.
+Drain the soy curls out using a strainer.
+Lightly press the soycurls so they aren’t too wet.

-- Add the soycurls and 1 teaspoon of oil to a skillet over medium-high heat and cook until the soy curls are golden on some of the edges.
+- Add 1 teaspoon of oil to a skillet over medium-high heat.
+Once hot, add the soycurls and cook until the they are golden on some of the edges.
+3-5 minutes

-- Then add in the remaining marinade and cook until the sauce thickens then set aside.
+- Then add in the reserved marinade and cook until the sauce thickens then set aside.
+2-4 minutes

-- Assemble your crunchwrap ingredients.
+- Assemble: Assemble your crunchwrap ingredients.
+Heat the large tortillas in microwave or skillet to light warm them so they are pliable.
 Add some vegan cheese in the middle of your 12 inch or 10-inch tortilla.
 Then place some soy curls on top.
 Some green onions.
 Then add a teaspoon or so of the Asian chili sauce or the sambal oelek.
 Then top it with the tostada and some lettuce, carrots and add some ranch.
-Then tomatoes or pickled jalapeรฑos if using
+Then tomatoes or pickled jalapeños if using

-- Then put another small tortilla if needed ( with 12 inch you wonโt need it) on top then fold over.
+- Then put another small tortilla if needed ( with 12 inch you won’t need it) on top then fold over.
+Repeat for all tortillas.
 Heat a skillet over medium-high heat.

-- Once the skillet is hot, place the crunchwrap seam side down on to the skillet and cook to seal, pressing occasionally , then flip and cook until golden brown on the other side.
+- Brown and seal the Crunchwrap.
+Once the skillet is hot, place the crunchwrap seam side down on to the skillet and cook to seal, pressing occasionally (30-45 seconds), then flip and cook until golden brown on the other side for 15-20 seconds.
 Repeat for all of the crunchwraps.

 Notes